-Thai farmers tended to decrease in numbers and most of them were elderly.
-However, many of the young generation educated at bachelor degree level switched their careers from office jobs to be an agricultural entrepreneur.
-They were known as "Young Smart A-SMEs" (Young Smart Agricultural Small and Medium Enterprises).
-These people mostly had high competency in creativity, communication technology and social networking, so they could be easily developed to be a farmers' leader who played a great role in pushing agricultural SMEs in the future.
+Keywords competency level development, business operation, young smart A-SMEs communication technology and social networking, so they could be easily developed to be a farmers' leader who played a great role in pushing agricultural SMEs in the future.
 Furthermore, most had experienced in business operations and understood the aspects of production, marketing, and farmer's uniting.
 They mostly had new ideas in production and marketing which differed from the outdated methods of elderly farmers.
 Importantly, they were motivated to succeed in business to increase production through marketing plans and to unite as one network.
 However, to develop their competency levels in business operations and network linking procedures, their competency should be reinforced to compete in the production management and product/packaging development.
 Therefore, this research on "Competency Level Development in Business Operations of Young Smart A-SMEs" was conducted to develop competency in production procedures, value added to agricultural products, marketing development, and finally, to develop network management skills.